percona/portal-doc/docs/launch_PMM.md

 Test-drive PMM from within Percona Platform by generating a free Kubernetes cluster, automatically provisioned with a PMM server, where you can try QAN, DBaaS, Advisor, Alerts and all the features that PMM has to offer.

-PMM is an open-source database monitoring, and management tool for MySQL, PostgreSQL, and MongoDB.
+PMM is an open-source database monitoring and management tool for MySQL, PostgreSQL, and MongoDB.
 It provides the observability required to understand database health while offering actionable insights to remediate database incidents or performance issues.

-You can create one free Kubernetes environment per day with the following characteristics:
+You can create one free Kubernetes environment per day.
+These ready-to-go environments are ideal for testing out PMM in a native Kubernetes experience and have:

--  three worker nodes
+-  3 worker nodes
 -  4 CPUs/8GB of RAM
--  three hours availability
+-  3 hours availability

-This makes them ideal for testing out PMM in a native Kubernetes experience.

 To launch a free PMM environment: